xijiang/rumigen.jl/docs/effb9.md

   - [x] Sample QTL and SNP separately from 19M founder SNP
   - [x] Select $n$ ♂ from 500 ♂
   - [x] Select $f$ ♀ from 10,000 ♀ as the mother of sires of the next generation

-!!! note
-    The simulation is still in debugging stage.
-    No result yet.

 ## Simulation scheme from Quinton et al., 1992